haikalllp/Shrewd-Macro-XD/README.md

    ```

 3. The executable will be generated at:
-   `bin/Release/net6.0-windows/MouseMacro.exe`
+   `bin/Release/net6.0-windows/NotesTasks.exe`

 ## Usage

 1. **Launching the Application**
-   - Double-click the `MouseMacro.exe` or use the provided shortcut in the project root `Macro Jitter Apex`.
+   - Double-click the `NotesTasks.exe` or use the provided shortcut in the project root `Macro Jitter Apex`.
    - The application window displays the current toggle key, jitter strength, and provides buttons to set keys and toggle debug mode.

 2. **Configuring the Toggle Key**